As a responsible bushcrafter, it is important to be aware of current UK knife law and to make sure that you are in compliance with it.

 Knives Banned from Sale

-There are some types of knives that are banned from sale within the UK under the Restriction of Offensive Weapons Act 1959.
+There are some types of knives that are banned from sale under UK knife law.
+It’s covered by the Restriction of Offensive Weapons Act 1959.
 However, if you owned one before it came into force, you can keep it, but you can’t take it outside of your own property.
 These are:

 - Switchblades (where the blade springs from the front),